 - Loss of consciousness

 First, a Ritalin addiction treatment begins with detoxification.
-This process is where you go without Ritalin.
-Meanwhile, medical professionals will keep track of your withdrawal symptoms.
+Meanwhile, medical professionals will keep withdrawal symptoms on track.
 With Ritalin, the detox process can last anything from three days to a week.
 Some rehabilitation facilities will prescribe sleeping aids or anti-anxiety medication.
 This is along with vitamins and healthy nutrition.

 Next, addicts will begin interacting with counselors during individual and group therapy.
 Therapy helps an addict get to the heart of their addiction.
 They will learn to understand their new behavior now that they aren’t using Ritalin any longer.

 Aftercare is extremely important.
 This is where an addict will have to attend many different meetings.
 They include the 12-step programs along with other recovering addicts.
 They will have to accept that addiction to Ritalin high will require monitoring in the long run.